shawnbrown/datatest/docs/tutorial/reference-data.rst

 0. Fixtures
 ===========

-For this example, the script defines two fixtures (one :class:`Selector` for each CSV file):
+For this example, the script defines two fixtures (one :class:`Select` for each CSV file):

 .. tabs::